cmu-sei/causal-lair/doc/air-book/src/07-running/results.md

 The results page requires no input but displays the entire AIR health report.
 The blue **Download** button on the lower left allows you to download a PDF summary.

-Refreshing the browser or clicking **Reload** on the lower left will reset the tool and allow you to begin a new analysis.
+Clicking **Reset Selections** on the lower left will reset the tool while retaining the causal graph, which allows you to begin another analysis of the same uploaded data and knowledge file.
+Refreshing the browser will reset the tool to begin a new analysis.

 More detailed information can be found in [Interpreting AIR Results](./interpreting_results.md) and [Interpretation States](./interpretation-states.md) provides a summary of all possible result states.